Sewage Treatment Plants - Options - WTE

 They are suitable for most homes in the UK.

-Our VORTEX and QUANTUM sewage treatment plants recycle their own waste products along with live, beneficial bacteria.
-They return them back to the digestion chamber to activate and speed up the digestion of the raw sewage.
+Our VORTEX and QUANTUM sewage treatment plants recycle their own wastewater products, along with beneficial bacteria to speed up the digestion process.
+They return them back to the digestion chamber for further processing.

 They don't need any extra bacteria adding during their lifetime as they constantly 'top-up' the digestion chamber with active bacterial sludge from the final settlement chamber.